chuckstack/chuckstack.github.io/src-ls/success-factor.md

 - The CLI represents a better way for small and medium organizations to manage data, automate processes and build [superclerk](./terminology.md#superclerk) talent.
 - AI is powerful enough to transform the roles of IT, managers and clerks to deploy AI-enabled, self-service tools that drive innovation from everyone in an organization.
 - We can combine off-the-shelf tools and best practices to create and deploy an application framework that represents a significant reduction in both cost and complexity.
-- We can manage the cost of AI inference so that it remains half the cost of the displaced labor.
+- We can manage the cost of AI inference so that it remains less than 100% (a fraction of the cost) of the displaced labor.

 ## CLI Is Better

+Better than what?
+Better than a mouse and a webpage...

 We are making an argument that the CLI is a better option for managing data and processes in small and medium organizations.
 Our success depends on it.
-We guess that 90% of the people who read this sentence discount the CLI's validity.
-This is OK because by the time they realize they were wrong, and they will have suffered:
+We guess that up to 90% of the people who read this sentence discount the CLI's validity.
+This is OK because by the time they realize they were wrong, and they will be too late to the game and will have suffered:

 - abuse of the perpetual right-click copy/paste to move stuff around.
 - being blamed for why something is not done yet.